davidolrik/sublime-rsync-ssh/README.md

 ### Initialize configuration

+First create a Sublime Project, you do this by adding one or more folders and then saving your project.

-Go to the `Project` menu and select `Rsync SSH` and then `Initialize Settings`, this will add the `rsync_ssh` block to `settings` with some reasonable defaults and then open the preferences for you to edit.
+Then you go to the `Project` menu and select `Rsync SSH` and then `Initialize Settings`, this will add the `rsync_ssh` block to `settings` with some reasonable defaults and then open the preferences for you to edit.

 Be aware that the `--delete` option will destroy the directoy you speficy in `remote_path` - as a courtesy I've added `--dry-run` so you can test your config before running `rsync` for real.

+### Example `.sublime-project` file

 ```yaml
 {